JedWatson/classnames/CONTRIBUTING.md

 * Tests must be added for any change or new feature before it will be accepted.

 A benchmark utilitiy is included so that changes may be tested against the current published version.
-To run the benchmarks, `npm install` in the `./benchmarks` directory then run `npm run benchmarks`.
+To run the benchmarks, `npm install` in the `./benchmarks` directory then run `npm run benchmarks` in the package root.

+Please be aware though that local benchmarks are just a smoke-signal; they will run in the v8 version that your node/iojs uses, while classNames is _most_ often run across a wide variety of browsers and browser versions.